 Around the US, most mental health professions have the same titles.
 A Psychologist in New York is likely to be pretty much the same, in terms of what they do, as a Psychologist in California, Montana, or anywhere else.
 Same for Licensed Clinical Social Workers (LCSWs) and Licensed Marriage and Family Therapists (LMFTs).
 In other words, you can recognize the job by its title.
 If you’re a counselor, on the other hand, you may have any one of several different titles.
 Among them:

-- Licensed Professional Counselor (LPC) – This is the license title used in 24 US states and the District of Columbia, according to this data from the American Counseling Association.
+- Licensed Professional Counselor (LPC) – This is the license title used in 24 US states and the District of Columbia as of 2016, according to this data from the American Counseling Association.

 - Licensed Mental Health Counselor (LMHC) – This is used in seven states, the largest of which is New York.

 - Licensed Clinical Professional Counselor (LCPC) – This is used in seven states, the largest of which is Illinois.

 - Licensed Professional Clinical Counselor (LPCC) – This is used in six states, the largest of which is California.